9Queens/CatStealingApp/README.md

    api/cats/fetch

-4) To display the cocncurrent batches live...
+4) To display the cocncurrent batches live ...

+ try the following swagger endpoints
+  - api/cats/jobs/active
+  - api/cats/jobs/completed

+ OR directly from withing the container with pre installed mssql-tools using powershell

  Open a powershell and type:

  >>sqlcmd -S localhost,1433 -U sa -P AnotherStrongPassword123 -d MewDb -Q "SELECT * FROM CatDownloadProgresses"